-Because these are a limited edition—and already sold out in a lot of places!—there's a limit of three boxes per customer.
+Because these are a limited edition—and already sold out in a lot of places!—there's a limit of four boxes per customer.
 Lorna will issue a refund if you accidentally order more :-).

 Every limited edition Volumes set comes with a story.
 This is the story behind Volume 10001:

 The Art of Teaching without Teaching